 January 15: Strawberry Ice Cream Day

-Ice cream has over 20 different "holidays" scattered throughout the year.
-Strawberry ice cream gets its moment in the spotlight on January 15th.
-Celebrate with a bowl of the sweet pink stuff or sip on a frothy strawberry milkshake.
+Ice cream has around 20 different "holidays" scattered throughout the year.
+Strawberry ice cream gets its moment in the spotlight on Jan.
+15. Celebrate with a bowl of the sweet pink stuff, or sip on a frothy strawberry milkshake.

 16 of 31